lightbend/config/README.md

     // this array could have one or two elements path = [ "a", ${?OPTIONAL_A} ]

+### Concatenation

+Values _on the same line_ are concatenated (for strings and arrays) or merged (for objects).

+This is why unquoted strings work, here the number `42` and the string `foo` are concatenated into a string `42 foo`:

+    key : 42 foo

+When concatenating values into a string, leading and trailing whitespace is stripped but whitespace between values is kept.

+Unquoted strings also support substitutions of course:

+    tasks-url : ${base-url}/tasks

+A concatenation can refer to earlier values of the same field:

+    path : "/bin"
+    path : ${path}":/usr/bin"

+Arrays can be concatenated as well:

+    path : [ "/bin" ]
+    path : ${path} [ "/usr/bin" ]

+When objects are "concatenated," they are merged, so object concatenation is just a shorthand for defining the same object twice.
+The long way (mentioned earlier) is:

+    data-center-generic = { cluster-size = 6 }
+    data-center-east = ${data-center-generic}
+    data-center-east = { name = "east" }

+The concatenation-style shortcut is:

+    data-center-generic = { cluster-size = 6 }
+    data-center-east = ${data-center-generic} { name = "east" }

+When concatenating objects and arrays, newlines are allowed _inside_ each object or array, but not between them.

+Non-newline whitespace is never a field or element separator.
+So `[ 1 2 3 4 ]` is an array with one unquoted string element `"1 2 3 4"`.
+To get an array of four numbers you need either commas or newlines separating the numbers.

+See the spec for full details on concatenation.

 ## Future Directions

 Here are some features that might be nice to add.